Priyanshi662/FunFusion/README.md

 8. CitySearch
    - Type in a city to get its population.
-   -Dynamically filtered suggestions based on user input.
+   - Dynamically filtered suggestions based on user input.

 ## How to run the project